Creating a Profitable Online Course: Strategies and Platforms

 • Accessibility and Inclusivity: Make your course content accessible to all learners, including those with disabilities.
 Provide alternative formats for visual and auditory content.

 • Privacy and Data Protection: Safeguard student data and privacy.
-Comply with relevant data protection regulations, such as GDPR or CCPA.
+Comply with data protection regulations, such as GDPR or CCPA.

 • Terms and Conditions: Draft clear terms and conditions for your course to set expectations for students regarding content usage, refunds, and code of conduct.